 The pressures placed upon a species by natural selection determines how a species "evolves."
 If a dog fails the test, it is "not breed worthy"...and it does not matter why the dog fails.
 Don't excuse the failure.
 If a dog does perform and it doesn't matter why the dog succeeds, then the dog "is breed worthy" if you choose to breed it.
 If you select for non-performance goals (blue coat, head size, hip scores, etc), don't expect to produce performance dogs as these traits don't ensure performance.
 And, if you want performance, then performance measures need to be your selection pressures...not anything else.
 Would you breed a dog for a "big head" or a "blue coat?"
 Although there is nothing wrong with these traits per say, balance must be maintained and measured by performance.
 If these traits exist in your performing dog, that is fine, but to produce performance dogs you can't select a dog just because a dog expresses a particular physical feature within its phenotype.
 And if we start looking for "other traits" besides performance then we will often loose our objectivity into accepting the truth as it is presented.
 This type of thinking is why many show breeders have ruined or are ruining so many working dogs.
 It is happening today because the strong voices of ignorant show breeders influence many uninformed people...and without in depth thinking on such issues the blind quickly follow the blind assuming that if these things are popular they must be correct.

 Keaten began by working some of our seasoned trained dogs to learn the mechanics of bitework, and once he understood these components, he then began working young development dogs under our guidance.
 He has also studied animal behavior extensively and over the years, he has developed an excellent understanding of canine behavior.
-Learning what motivates a dog, the foundations of training, and obtaining experience working many dogs, Keaten has developed a great deal as a handler, and also developed a lot as a trainer decoy for protection work.
+Learning what motivates a dog, the foundations of training, and obtaining experience working many dogs, Keaten has developed a great deal as a handler, and also developed a lot as a training decoy for working protection dogs and guard dogs.

 Keaten currently owns and handles Rebel, Kovu, Valkyrie, Grendel, Rogue, and Freya, all of which are American Sentinels.
 He also has a few Jag Terriers and hog bay dogs that he uses for hog hunting.